dictybase-docker/kubernetes-charts/issuer/README.md

 ## Configuration

-The following tables lists the configurable parameters of the **issuer-certificate** chart and their default values.
+The following tables lists the configurable parameters of the **issuer** chart and their default values.

 | Parameter             | Description                         | Default                                                  |
 | --------------------- | ----------------------------------- | -------------------------------------------------------- |